OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### rpartition(s, s or p fragment, b omitFragment (optional))

 Returns an array of strings [ a, fragment, z ] where a is the substring within s before the last occurrence of fragment, and z is the substring after the last instance of fragment.
 (Rpartition means “reverse partition.”)
-For example, `"parallel".rpartition("a")` returns 3 strings: [ par, a, llel ].
+For example, `"parallel".rpartition("a")` returns 3 strings: [ "par", "a", "llel" ].

 Otherwise works identically to partition() above.

 ### Encoding and hashing

-###### diff(s1 or d1, s2 or d2, s timeUnit (optional))
+###### diff(s1, s2, s timeUnit (optional))

-Takes two strings or two dates and compares them, returning a string.
-The two objects must be the same data type.
-For strings, diff() returns the remainder of s2 starting with the first character where they differ.
+Takes two strings and compares them, returning a string.
+Returns the remainder of s2 starting with the first character where they differ.
 For example, `diff("cacti", "cactus")` returns "us".
-For dates, see [Date functions](#diffd1-d2-s-timeunit).
+Also works with dates; see [Date functions](#diffd1-d2-s-timeunit).

 ###### escape(s, s mode)

 Escapes s in the given escaping mode.
-The mode can be one of: html, xml, csv, url, javascript.
+The mode can be one of: "html", "xml", "csv", "url", "javascript".
+Note that quotes are required around your mode.
 See the [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#question-marks--showing-in-your-data) for examples of escaping and unescaping.

 ###### unescape(s, s mode)

 Unescapes s in the given escaping mode.
-The mode can be one of: html, xml, csv, url, javascript.
+The mode can be one of: "html", "xml", "csv", "url", "javascript".
+Note that quotes are required around your mode.
 See the [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#atampampt----att) for examples of escaping and unescaping.

 ###### md5(o)

 Returns the [MD5 hash](https://en.wikipedia.org/wiki/MD5) of an object.
 If fed something other than a string (array, number, date, etc.), md5() will convert it to a string and deliver the hash of the string.
-For example, `"[ and, or, not ]".md5()` will return 80fd34c2da7787a20c6c5e32e4899459.
+For example, `"internationalization".md5()` will return 2c55a1626e31b4e373ceedaa9adc12a3.

 ###### sha1(o)

 Returns the [SHA-1 hash](https://en.wikipedia.org/wiki/SHA-1) of an object.
 If fed something other than a string (array, number, date, etc.), sha1() will convert it to a string and deliver the hash of the string.
-For example, `"[ and, or, not ]".sha1()` will return a6664fc5476a043cabc179da1e3ce736e3959bbc.
+For example, `"internationalization".sha1()` will return cd05286ee0ff8a830dbdc0c24f1cb68b83b0ef36.

 ###### phonetic(s, s encoding)

 Returns a phonetic encoding of a string, based on an available phonetic algorithm.
 See the [section on phonetic clustering](cellediting#clustering-methods) for more information.
 Can be one of the following supported phonetic methods: [metaphone, doublemetaphone, metaphone3](https://www.wikipedia.org/wiki/Metaphone), [soundex](https://en.wikipedia.org/wiki/Soundex), [cologne](https://en.wikipedia.org/wiki/Cologne_phonetics).
-For example, “Ruth Prawer Jhabvala“.phonetic(metaphone3) outputs the string “R0PRRJPF”.
+For example, `"Ruth Prawer Jhabvala".phonetic("metaphone")` outputs the string “R0PRWRJHBFL”.
+Note that quotes are required around your method; otherwise, it will default to metaphone3.

 ###### reinterpret(s, s encoder)

 Returns s reinterpreted through the given character encoder.
 You must supply one of the [supported encodings](http://java.sun.com/j2se/1.5.0/docs/guide/intl/encoding.doc.html).
+Note that quotes are required around your character encoder.

 When an OpenRefine project is started, data is imported and interpreted.
 A specific character encoding is identified or manually selected at that time (such as UTF-8).
 You can reinterpret a column into another specificed encoding using this function.
 This function may not fix your data; it may be better to use this in conjunction with new projects to test the interpretation, and pre-format your data as needed.

 ###### fingerprint(s)

-Returns the fingerprint of s, a string that is the first step in [fingerprint clustering methods](cellediting#clustering-methods): it will trim whitespaces, convert all characters to lowercase, remove punctuation, sort words alphabetically, etc. For example, `“Ruth  Prawer    Jhabvala”.fingerprint()` outputs the string “jhabvala prawer ruth”.
+Returns the fingerprint of s, a string that is the first step in [fingerprint clustering methods](cellediting#clustering-methods): it will trim whitespaces, convert all characters to lowercase, remove punctuation, sort words alphabetically, etc. For example, `"Ruth  Prawer    Jhabvala".fingerprint()` outputs the string “jhabvala prawer ruth”.

 ###### ngram(s, n)

 Returns an array of the word n-grams of s.
 That is, it lists all the possible consecutive combinations of n words in the string.
-For example, `“Ruth Prawer Jhabvala“.ngram(2)` would output the array [ "Ruth Prawer", "Prawer Jhabvala" ].
-A word n-gram of 1 simply lists all the words in original order; a larger n-gram will only return the original string inside an array (e.g. `“Ruth Prawer Jhabvala“.ngram(4)` would simply return [“Ruth Prawer Jhabvala“]).
+For example, `"Ruth Prawer Jhabvala".ngram(2)` would output the array [ "Ruth Prawer", "Prawer Jhabvala" ].
+A word n-gram of 1 simply lists all the words in original order; an n-gram larger than the number of words in the string will only return the original string inside an array (e.g. `"Ruth Prawer Jhabvala".ngram(4)` would simply return ["Ruth Prawer Jhabvala"]).

 ###### ngramFingerprint(s, n)

 Returns the [n-gram fingerprint](cellediting#clustering-methods) of s.
-For example, `“banana”.ngram(2)` would output “anbana”, after first generating the 2-grams “ba an na an na”, removing duplicates, and sorting them alphabetically.
+For example, `"banana".ngram(2)` would output “anbana”, after first generating the 2-grams “ba an na an na”, removing duplicates, and sorting them alphabetically.

 ###### unicode(s)

 Returns an array of strings describing each character of s in their full unicode notation.
-For example, `“Bernice Rubens”.unicode()` outputs [ 66, 101, 114, 110, 105, 99, 101, 32, 82, 117, 98, 101, 110, 115 ].
+For example, `"Bernice Rubens".unicode()` outputs [ 66, 101, 114, 110, 105, 99, 101, 32, 82, 117, 98, 101, 110, 115 ].

 ###### unicodeType(s)

 Returns an array of strings describing each character of s by their unicode type.
-For example, `“Bernice Rubens”.unicodeType()` outputs [ "uppercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "space separator", "uppercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter" ].
+For example, `"Bernice Rubens".unicodeType()` outputs [ "uppercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "space separator", "uppercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter", "lowercase letter" ].

 ## Format-based functions (JSON, HTML, XML)